NoelMatero/DemoSmartWatch/README.md

 ## PCB SMT Bottom
 ![](https://github.com/NoelMatero/DemoSmartWatch/blob/main/images/bottom_smt.png)

+## Questions

+Send me an email for noelbenjaminmatero@gmail.com if you have any questions.

 ## License
 This project is shared under the **MIT License**.
 Feel free to use it for learning, tinkering, or as inspiration for your own designs.